snej/sqnice/README.md

 Otherwise, just add the source files in `src/` to your project, and add `include/` to your header search path.

 If your OS doesn't have SQLite installed, or you want to statically link it, there is a copy of the source code in `vendor/sqlite`.
-It's the latest version as of this writing, 3.45.3, but of course you can download your own from [sqlite.org](https://sqlite.org/download.html).
-CMake will build and link this if you set the option `USE_LOCAL_SQLITE`, otherwise it expects to find the header and library in the usual search paths.
+It's the latest version as of this writing, 3.45.3, but of course you can download your own from [sqlite.org][SQLITE].

+There is also a copy of [SQLCipher][SQLCIPHER] 4.6 in `vendor/sqlcipher`; this is a modified version of SQLite 3.45.3 that supports encrypted databases. (sqnice also supports the official [SQLite Encryption Extension][SEE], but since that's not open-source you'd need to purchase and download it yourself.)

+If using CMake, set the option `USE_LOCAL_SQLITE` to build sqnice with the included SQLite source code.
+Or set the option `USE_LOCAL_SQLCIPHER` to build with the included SQLCipher.
+Otherwise it will link with whatever `sqlite` header and library are available on your system (such as the built-in shared library on Apple platforms.)

 ## Using It